TheKevJames/web/site/pages/blog/2019-06-15-http-auth-with-google-kms.md

 this post.

-There's some cool stuff you can do here with terraform that's probably worth calling out since its such a common usecase for authentication -- since you can refer to other resources, its easy to create cascading permissions.
+There's some cool stuff you can do here with terraform that's probably worth calling out since it's such a common usecase for authentication -- since you can refer to other resources, it's easy to create cascading permissions.

 Say, if you want all admins to implicitly get access to the readwrite routes, and all readwrite users to get access to the readonly routes: